Last Updated on by Editor

 – Make an appointment at the nearest Estonian Consulate to take your application in person with your updated documents.

 If you are interested in historic cities with amazing castles, towers, ruins, churches and beautiful mountains, this is the ideal destination for you.
-For those who prefer trendy destinations, make no mistake: Georgia is known for its lively cities!
+For those who prefer trendy destinations, make no mistake: the country is known for its lively cities and the many places to visit in Georgia!

 In addition, the place has a low cost of living, a fact that makes it even more attractive for those looking to save money!